alvations/japanese_corpus/README.md

 # Description

 This project aims to produce a large corpus of parallel EN-JA sentences.
 It is motivated by the paucity of freely available data in machine translation, especially for uncommon language pairs.

-We have ~3.4 million sentences now, making this one of the largest freely available datasets of its kind!
+We have ~3.4 million sentences now, making it **the biggest EN-JA corpus of all time!**

 We harvested these data by